Ante-Nicene Christianity

 Godless lips falsely accuse us, who are worshippers of God, and are called Christians, alleging that the wives of us all are held in common and made promiscuous use of; and that we even commit incest with our own sisters, and, what is most impious and barbarous of all, that we eat human flesh.
 Theophilus (A.D.
 180) Ante-Nicene Fathers vol.2 pg.112

-Three things are alleged against us: atheism, Thyestean feasts, Oedipodean intercourse.
-But if these charges are true, spare no class: proceed at once against our crimes; destroy us root and branch, with our wives and children, if any Christian is found to live like the brutes.
-Athenagorus (A.D.
-137) Ante-Nicene Fathers vol.2 pg.130
+Three things are alleged against us: atheism, Thyestean feasts, and Oedipodean intercourse.
+And if these charges are true, spare none of us.
+Proceed at once against our crimes.
+If any Christian is found to really live like such animals, destroy us root and branch, with our wives and children.
+Athenagoras (c.
+175, E), 2.130.

-But they have further also made up stories against us of impious feasts and forbidden intercourse between the sexes.
-Athenagorus (A.D.
-137) Ante-Nicene Fathers vol.2 pg.145
+They have also made up stories against us about impious feasts and forbidden sexual relations between the sexes.
+Athenagoras (c.
+175, E), 2.145.

 Monsters of wickedness, we are accused of observing a holy rite in which we kill a little child and then eat it; in which, after the feast, we practice incest, the dogs – our pimps, forsooth, overturning the lights and getting us the shamelessness of darkness for our impious lusts.
 This is what is constantly laid to our charge, and yet you take no pains to elicit the truth of what we have been so long accused.
 Either bring, then, the matter to the light of day if you believe it, or give it no credit as having never inquired into it.
 Tertullian (A.D.
 198) Ante-Nicene Fathers vol.3 pg.23